Sandy Wijsbeek, the woman behind Samarik Design

 Children’s books with Kirstin Rozema

 I almost forgot to tell that before ‘Houd de dief!’ was released, Sandy released her very own coloring book last April.
 It’s called ‘Let me color that fantasy’.
-A really nice coloring book full of surprising designs and it was the coloring book on which I wrote my very first review (in Dutch… I will now start translating it and publish it in English after all 😉 ).
+A really nice coloring book full of surprising designs and it was the coloring book on which I wrote my very first review.

 Sandy Wijsbeek on the internet